Frost-Phoenix/nixos-config/README.md

 music.sh
 </summary>

 **Description:** This script is for managing Audacious (music player).
-If Audacious is currently running, it will be killed (stoping the music); otherwise, it will start Audacious in the 8th workspace and resume the music.
+If Audacious is currently running, it will be killed (stopping the music); otherwise, it will start Audacious in the 8th workspace and resume the music.

 **Usage:** ```music```
 </details>